MeteoSwiss-APN/devops/CodeDev.rst

 Recompile
 ^^^^^^^^^^^

-Once the `spack dev-build` has been called, the dycore can be recompile any time by simply calling make on the build directory.
+Once the `spack dev-build` has been called, the dycore can be recompiled any time by simply calling make on the build directory.
+Like that, spack is only needed to setup the build and environment.

-Load the spack dycore module
+In order to use flat make for further compilations, you need to load first the spack dycore module

 .. code-block:: bash

   module use /project/g110/modules/admin-tsa/linux-rhel7-skylake_avx512/
-  source <( spack module tcl loads $(DYCORE_SPEC) )
+  source <( spack module tcl loads ${DYCORE_SPEC} )

-And build
+And build simply calling make in the right build directory

 .. code-block:: bash